 All staff will work in partnership with parents and carers, involving them in decision making and take into account their knowledge and wishes.
-The Head of Learning Support will discuss plans relating to

-SEND pupils and ensure parents are regularly informed and that information is clear and easily accessible.
-Where a pupil is receiving SEN support, school will talk to parents regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the pupil and the school.
-School meets with parents three times each year to discuss these and wherever possible, meetings are aligned with the normal cycle of discussions with parents of all pupils.
+The Head of Learning Support will discuss plans relating to SEND pupils and ensure parents are regularly informed using the schools' reporting systems and that information is easily accessible.
+Where a pupil is receiving SEN support, and has an IEP/IPPP, school will talk to parents at least termly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the pupil and the school.
+Wherever possible, meetings are aligned with the normal cycle of discussions with parents of all pupils.